 - exhibitions in Ontario, in other Canadian provinces and in international locations

 - exhibitions in public art galleries, artist-run centres and commercial art galleries

 - exhibitions in alternative public locations such as community centres, restaurants or rented spaces

 - art fairs, collective studio tours and exhibits at trade fairs

-- art materials and other costs related to the creation of artwork, such as photo printing and studio costs
+- art materials, studio costs and other expenses related to the creation of artwork

 - artist’s fees for exhibition and installation